nikikana/officework/README.md

 Edit your new `_config.yml` and fill in values for your site title, description and keywords.
 You can add a Google Analytics code or delete that line to leave it out.
 The Instagram configuration allows you to choose a single tag, specify an API Client ID, enable or disable captions, limit the number of photos displayed, and the feed refresh (in milliseconds).

 Finally, compile your site by running the `jekyll` command.
 Your finished site will be available in the `_site` directory.

+### Customizing

+You can add your own CSS rules to the `css/custom.css` file.
+Also, any content you add to `index.html` will be included on your site when it is compiled.